BAO License Number 4730513 (Crematorium Operator)

 Robert Fawcett – Owner / Operator

 Robert grew up in a family funeral business.
 His father, uncle and sister were funeral directors in Ontario.
 Robert was funeral director with the family business, Fawcett Funeral Home in Flesherton.
-Robert’s daughter April is a funeral director
+Robert’s daughter April is also a funeral director

 Robert knows first-hand the challenges and rewards of operating a family business in small town Ontario.
 He understands both on an emotional and business level the demands placed on funeral directors and funeral home businesses, especially in small and tight-knit communities.